Graduate Course Descriptions

 607. School Library and the Curriculum.
 3 hrs.
+Prerequisite: LIS 508.
 Examines the relationship of the library program in the school curriculum, with emphasis on the role of the school librarian.

 609. Seminar in Library Management.
 3 hrs.
 Prerequisite: LIS 605.
-Survey of the problems in the management of library programs.
-Emphasis on organizing, staffing, financing, and use of evaluation standards.
+Survey of the problems in the management of library programs such as planning, organizing, staffing, funding, or use of evaluation standards.

 629. Studies in Children's Literature.
 3 hrs.
 Prerequisite: LIS 517 or 518.
 Advanced study and evaluation of children's literature and publishing trends in the field.